juanhobello/wishlist-frontend-backend/README.md

 - Scalable and customizable design.

 ### Known Limitations
-- Pagination is missing in the backend API.
 - The wishlist is stored locally instead of being persisted in the backend, which limits cross-device access.

 ### Potential Improvements